 Dollins previously served as executive director of undergraduate admissions and orientation at Northern Arizona University, Flagstaff.
 Under his leadership, NAU recruited and enrolled six straight, record first-year classes, representing 41.5 percent growth since 2011.

 The moral of the story is, don't write off your dream school without making sure you're aware of all the different sources of aid that might be able to help you afford your education!
 Here are a few important avenues of aid to be aware of when doing your research:

 In order to find out which schools offer the most affordable online degree programs when accounting for variable factors such as financial aid and tuition plans, we had to get creative.
 The U.S. Department of Education's College Scorecard and the National Center for Education Statistics (NCES)'s Integrated Postsecondary Education Data System (IPEDS) supplies data about higher education, such as cumulative median student debt, average financial aid by student income level and the net price of education after average grant and scholarship aid is factored in.
 We pulled together data on those points and others, then ran the data through our proprietary ranking methodology to calculate this list.

 Please note that this is NOT a list of the cheapest online colleges.
 In fact, the tuition costs for these colleges can be quite high.
 However, the large amount of financial assistance that these colleges offer can make them much more affordable than the price tag may lead you to believe!
-It is also worth noting that the schools on this list are unanimously high quality, with the majority earning a score of 95 or higher in our Top Colleges Tool.

 Read on for our list of the most affordable online colleges and see if one might be right for you.
 (If you are looking for lists of the cheapest online colleges, check out the "Affordable Online Colleges" sections on our state pages instead.)